LunarG/VulkanSamples/CONTRIBUTING.md

 development that would have been directly useful, and are high priority.
 * _Enhancement_:  These issues refer to ideas for extending or improving the loader, demos, or validation layers.

-It is the mainainers goal for all issues to be assigned within one business day of their submission.
+It is the maintainers goal for all issues to be assigned within one business day of their submission.
 If you choose to work on an issue that is assigned, simply coordinate with the current assignee.

 ### **How to Submit Fixes**